 I have a lot to say about Morocco.
-Morocco is the only African Country that borderlines with both Mediterranean and Atlantic coastlines.
+Morocco is the only African Country that borderlines with the Mediterranean and Atlantic coastlines.
 Morocco is known for enriching culture, religion, and its primitive tradition.
 Once you visit Morocco, I promise you will never forget the scent of mint tea and the taste of tagine, Spectacular Mosques, twisting markets called Medinas, and pervasive spice stalls.

 Morocco is known as the most Progressive Country in North Africa.
 The Biggest Attraction of Morocco is its Fourth largest city Marrakech.
 According to Winston Churchill, “Marrakesh is simply the nicest place on Earth to spend an afternoon.”
-That is the sheer example of the greatness of this city that, despite his hectic schedule, he could not resist to experience the charm of this city.
+That is the sheer example of the greatness of this city that, despite his hectic schedule, he could not resist experiencing the charm of this city.

-In North Africa, the Old part of the town or city is known as the medina.
+In North Africa, the Old part of the town or city is known as the Medina.
 It is Usually Walled and contains Street stalls, shopping centers, fountains, Mosques, etc. Markets in medinas are old and very close and twisted together.
 So, if you love getting lost, then you should visit Medinas in any city in Morocco.
 I prefer not to go off the beaten path, and especially women, it can be a bit unsafe for them.
-If you want to explore the medinas then hire the local Experts and stay on the streets with lots of tours.
+If you want to explore the medinas, then hire the local Experts and stay on the streets with lots of tours.

 In the Eastern part of the High Atlas Mountains, this wadi exits.
 It is becoming prevalent among tourists because the hike of Torda George is challenging, but if you want to do something different, then do conquer this Canyon.